-Since the Department of Physiology did not yet possess an EEG machine, research in the field of neurophysiology actually began at the Provincial Children's Hospital.
-The first EEG machine at the Department of Physiology (a 14-channel EEG of the Galileo brand - model E 14b), was purchased in 1971 through the funds of the Community of Medical Scientific Institutes of the Republic of Serbia (Figure 1).
-In the same year, Pavlovian chamber was constructed for EEG studies.
-It consisted of three parts: detection of EEG in humans, in animals, and for sleep studies.
+Since the Department of Physiology did not

+Lažetić.
+Yet possess EEG machine, research in the field of neurophysiology has actually begun at the Provincial Children's Hospital.
+The first EEG machine at the Department of Physiology (a fourteen-channel EEG of Gallileo brand - model E 14b), was purchased in 1971 through the funds of the Community of Medical Scientific Institutes of the Republic of Serbia (figure 1).
+In the same year for EEG studies Pavlovian chamber was constructed.
+It was consisted of three parts: for the registration of EEG in humans; in animals and for sleeping studies.
 It was a rarity at the time and unique in former Yugoslavia.
-One of the first works in the field of neurophysiology that emerged from this laboratory was the master thesis
+One of the first works in the field of neurophysiology that emerged from this laboratory was the master thesis "Neurophysiological aspects of the effects of neuroleptics and anti-Parkinsonian drugs" of Prof. Zvonimir Lević (1936-2009), the famous neuropsychiatrist, later also the director of Belgrade Clinic for Neurology [6].